-“Annette Taylor made me feel less nervous.
+“My solicitor made me feel less nervous.
 She was excellent and had such a lovely way about her.”
-VC, July 2019
+VC, Client

 In divorce, judicial separation or the dissolution of a civil partnership, the court has the power to make a variety of orders:

 - The sale or transfer of property;

 The law sets out the factors which must be taken into account by the court when considering a financial application made within divorce proceedings.
 There is no codified formula for the division of assets – it is a discretionary system.
 The primary consideration is the welfare of any dependent children but the court must also take into account your respective incomes and earning capacities, your savings, your housing needs, your pensions, the duration of the marriage, your overall contributions, your health and any other circumstances of the case.
 The court is required to balance these criteria when considering the claims of each partner and to reach a decision which is fair.